-You are entitled to parental leave if you have to look after a child under the age of eight.
+You may apply for parental leave for children up to the age of eight.
 Parental leave can be applied for separately for each child.
-You are also entitled to this leave if you have an adopted child, a foster child or stepchild residing in your home.
-To be eligible for this you will have to be employed in the EUR for at least one year.
-Another condition is that you did not take parental leave for the child concerned cannot already have been taken at a previous employer.
+You are also entitled to parental leave if you have an adopted child, a foster child or stepchild residing in your home.
+To be eligible, however, you must have been employed at Erasmus University Rotterdam for at least one year and parental leave for the child concerned cannot already have been taken at a previous employer.

 Duration of the parental leave